smspillaz/reading/conferences/neurips/abstraction_and_reasoning.md

 Both forms of abstraction are drive by analogy.

-# What is it that Machines Learing?
+# What is it that Machines are Learning?

  - Task to distinguish photos with animals in them from photos that have no animals in them